 Exposed Brick Wall Loft Design

 A few brick tips people will often paint the brick or apply sealers to the brick.
 Often if the brick is not in great shape painting it can cover up some flaws.
-You will may be surprised by how many people want to add brick to their apartments to make it look like a loft.
+You may be surprised by how many people want to add brick to their apartments to make their apartment look like a loft.

 The picture below is of an exposed brick wall in a Soho Loft Maisonette.
 A maisonette is an apartment on the ground floor with a door directly to the outside.
-This is a loft that we are currently working on to combine with the loft next to it to make one 6,500 square foot loft. the White wall to the right will be completely removed and create a 50 foot wide living room when both lofts are combined.
+This is a loft that we are currently working on combining with the loft next to it to make one 6,500 square foot loft.
+The white wall to the right will be completely removed and create a 50 foot wide living room when both lofts are combined.

 The clients in this apartment are still debating as to whether or not to leave the brick exposed.
 They are from California and said that only New Yorkers like exposed brick.
-I am a born and raised New Yorker and I like exposed brick so maybe it’s true, but I think it is just personal taste.
-As an architect I feel compelled to use original features in the loft design, but it is their apartment after all.
-I will put an updated picture when the work is done (we will see what they decide).
+I am a born and raised New Yorker (and an architect) I like exposed brick so maybe it’s true.
+But honestly I think it is just personal taste.
+As an architect I feel compelled to use original features in the loft design, but it is their apartment after all so we will see what happens.
+I will put an updated picture when the work is done to see what they decide.

 Operable Partitions & Sliding Doors

 Lofts are often deep and only have windows on the ends.
 This makes the middle portion of a loft dark.
 You can brighten this up by making it all open, but this causes a problem for privacy.
 Using operable partitions or sliding doors and panels can allow a convertible space that can be private or open.
 You can also use translucent panels to allow light to pass through.
 The picture below is of a Mezzanine in a Tribeca Loft where we put translucent sliding panels to create a a transitional space that can be flexible, private or open.